lenincompres/lenodeJS/README.md

 //Creating a node (DOM element)

 var myNode = new Lenode({
-  divInfo: { //first word of the camelCase used as tag.
+  divInfo: { //the first word of camelCase is used as tag.
 You may also use div_info
     h2Title: 'Home page',
     pDescription: 'Welcome to the template for a Lenode project.'
   },